Graves Disease in Pregnancy

 Medicines to treat hyperthyroidism may harm your developing baby and newborn.
-Birth defects are more likely with some anti-thyroid medicines.
-Anti-thyroid medicine may also cause low levels of thyroid (hypothyroidism) in the developing baby and newborn.
+Birth defects are more likely with some antithyroid medicines.
+Antithyroid medicine may also cause low levels of thyroid hormones (hypothyroidism) in the developing baby and newborn.
 A condition called neonatal hyperthyroidism may happen in a few newborns.
-It is usually short-term and does not cause problems for the baby, but careful monitoring is important.
+It's usually short term and doesn't cause problems for the baby, but careful monitoring is important.

 Key points about Graves disease in pregnancy

-- Graves disease is a condition where the thyroid gland makes too much thyroid hormone.
-It is the most common cause of hyperthyroidism during pregnancy.
+- Graves disease is a condition where the thyroid gland makes too much thyroid hormones.
+It's the most common cause of hyperthyroidism during pregnancy.

 - The disease is most common in young to middle-aged women.
 It tends to run in families.

-- The goal of treatment is to keep the levels of thyroid hormone normal.
+- The goal of treatment is to keep the levels of thyroid hormones normal.

 - The most common complication is preeclampsia, a kind of high blood pressure of pregnancy.

 Tips to help you get the most from a visit to your healthcare provider: